data1030/data1030.github.io/README.md

 Examples of assignments, documents, and notes are available in the subdirectories in the `content` folder as well.

-Just add a yaml header in the following format and then your markdown code.
+Just add a yaml header in the following format and then add your markdown.

 ```
 ---